shaefelinger/codepedia/src/VUEROUTER/vue-router-components.md

 ### `<router-link>`

-is a component (from the vue-router library) whose job is to link to a specific route.
+Is a component (from the vue-router library) whose job is to link to a specific route.

-like a special anker-tag, to load the router-view.
+Like a special anker-tag, to load the router-view.
 The `to` attribute behaves similar to `href`.

 ```vue
 <router-link to="/about">About</router-link>